northle/docs/docs/1.x/database/schema.md

 ## Database Schema

-First you should get familiar with the concept of database **schema representation**.
+First you should get familiar with the concept of database **schema**.
+Schema is your database representation in form of `schema.prisma` file.
+It contains data sources and table model definitions.

 The default schema provided in default Norther project looks like this: